2026 06 03 Thumbnail

 The right frame is not “blind versus informed.”
 It is “on the list early versus on a lottery in August.”
 108.2 proof at $89.99 from the most production-transparent major distillery in American bourbon is a confirmed quantity.
 The recipe will tell you which flavor direction that confirmation expresses — not whether the commitment was worth making.

-What It Means For Your Shelf —Contact your specialty retailer this week to get on the Four Roses 2026 LESB pre-allocation list.
+What It Means For Your Shelf — Contact your specialty retailer this week to get on the Four Roses 2026 LESB pre-allocation list.
 The proof is confirmed at $89.99 MSRP.
 The recipe reveal comes in July — after most lists have closed.

 From today’s AWIB Opening Pour.
 This is one of four lead stories in today’s AWIB Opening Pour.
 The other three: Larceny Barrel Proof A926 — Heaven Hill’s wheated barrel-strength confirmed at 126.8 proof, $69.99, shipping this month inside the Father’s Day window; William Larue Weller 2026 — series-high 136.3-proof BTAC wheated flagship with early secondary floor forming at $1,900–$2,100 before lottery notifications clear; Father’s Day gift-tier architecture complete at six confirmed price points from $54.99 to $199.99.
-Read all four lead stories on Patreon →
+Read all four lead stories in The Brief →

 Yeast Strains and the Four Roses Recipe System